TheLarkInn/webpack-developer-kit/readme.md

 Please submit an issue to [the webpack core repository](https://github.com/webpack/webpack/issues/new).
 Most times, if you are trying to write a custom loader or plugin, one of the contributors or @Sokra, or myself will be able to provide you with guidance.
 Plus, if it is an undocumented, or poorly documented feature, then we will tag it as documentation and move a copy of it over to our [new docs page](https://github.com/webpack/webpack.io) (Or even better if you find out you can submit a PR to our doc page.)

+## Recognition
+I came up with this idea after forking [blacksonics](https://github.com/TheLarkInn/webpack-developer-kit/commits/master/readme.md?author=blacksonic) babel-treeshaking test repo.
+As I was debugging it, I found that "Hey, this would be pretty useful for people who want to write their own stuff".
+Thus you will see in initial git history, his mark on files like the `readme`.